-The Water Source Inventory project is being undertaken to assist the Forest Hydrologist and other forest specialists by collecting data related to developed water sources on the forest.
+The Water Source Inventory project assists the Forest Hydrologist and other forest specialists by collecting data related to developed water sources on the forest.
 Throughout its history, the Tonto National Forest applied for hundreds of water rights.
-The Forest is now compiling a database of current information on the developments at every water source in order to maintain these rights.
 Developed water sources were constructed for use by livestock and wildlife.
+The Forest is compiling a database of current information on the developments at every water source in order to maintain these rights.
 Three types of developed water sources to be inventoried are: windmills, springs and stock tanks.

 With a Friend